dmcgits/dmcgits.github.io/mds/ISE102/week10_notes.md

 ## Building on last week's hello world base

-Before graduating to snakes, we'll imagine a bluefly, and have it fly around the torture garden.
+We're going to design a snakes head, then make one and move it around the torture garden.
 * At first it will escape
 * You will put it in the eternal prison of the magic garden.

-To draw them, we'll build on the SnakeGame or HelloOLC class we made last week.
+To draw them, we'll build on the SnakeGame we made last week.
 It inherited from the olcConsoleGameEngineOOP class, and overrode the OnUserCreate and OnUserUpdate functions.

 ![hello olc](assets/week10/hello_olc.png)